 • Educational Opportunity

 VanDyke has been a proponent of teaching intelligent design in public schools.
-VanDyke outlined the arguments for teaching intelligent design in public schools in a student note for the Harvard Law Review.
-VanDyke wrote, “This group, known as the intelligent Design (ID) movement, also insists that ‘intelligent agency’ provides an origins paradigm that is better supported by the empirical evidence and gives greater coherence to our scientific observations and philosophical intuitions than does the philosophy of methodological naturalism (MN) underlying evolutionary orthodoxy [citation omitted].”[22]
+VanDyke wrote, “This group, known as the intelligent Design (ID) movement, also insists that ‘intelligent agency’ provides an origins paradigm that is better supported by the empirical evidence and gives greater coherence to our scientific observations and philosophical intuitions than does the philosophy of methodological naturalism (MN) underlying evolutionary orthodoxy [citation omitted].”

 • Administrative State

-VanDyke has shown a commitment to biblical and conservative values since his time as a law student.
-The Alliance for Justice wrote, “Throughout his career, Lawrence VanDyke has shown his dedication to serving partisan interests at the expense of clean air, clean water, reproductive rights, LGBTQ equality, criminal justice, and education.”[23]
-Prior to being appointed to the Ninth Circuit by Trump, Lawrence VanDyke served as the Solicitor General of Montana and Nevada.[24]
-Public emails from his time as SG of Montana indicate that VanDyke was much more interested in poring through briefs from other states, including those concerning gun safety measures (like those attacking bans on semiautomatic weapons), defending abortion bans, bans on same-sex marriage, and attacking access to contraceptives.
-He was given an unqualified rating by the American Bar Association because it concluded from interviews with former colleagues that he is ‘arrogant, lazy, an ideologue, and lacking in knowledge of the day-to-day practice including procedural rules.’”[25]
+VanDyke has demonstrated a strong commitment to biblical and conservative values since his time as a law student.
+The radical group Alliance for Justice has criticized VanDyke for promoting constitutional positions on the subjects of the environment, life, the LGBTQ agenda, criminal justice, and education.
 Dean of the Regent University School of Law Bradley Lingo wrote of VanDyke, “He graduated magna cum laude and joined me at the firm.
 He still had the same earnest, cheerful, almost-overly-friendly, eager demeanor he had the first day I met him.
 Harvard hadn’t changed him a bit.
 Strike that.
-Harvard had changed him in one respect: The gentle giant from Montana was now laser-focused on appellate litigation and valued well-written legal briefs the way others value fine art.”[26]
+Harvard had changed him in one respect: The gentle giant from Montana was now laser-focused on appellate litigation and valued well-written legal briefs the way others value fine art.”

 • Government Overreach